-- Assessing and monitoring both positive and negative impacts for youth, and disaggregating data by age, gender and vulnerabilities of young people (while protecting youth's privacy) and where safe to do so, other social identities. - Listening to and taking account of the voices and views of youth in the planning, design, implementation and review of youth-focused DDR processes. - Leveraging opportunities for youth to promote peacebuilding and social cohesion through DDR including by building and fortifying stronger connections between youth, irrespective of the armed group or force they may have been traveling or associated with, including those in receiving communities.
+- Assessing and monitoring both positive and negative impacts for youth, and disaggregating data by age, gender and vulnerabilities of young people (while protecting youth's privacy) and, where safe to do so, other social identities. - Listening to and taking account of the voices and views of youth in the planning, design, implementation and review of youth-focused DDR processes. - Leveraging opportunities for youth to promote peacebuilding and social cohesion through DDR, including by building and fortifying stronger connections between youth, irrespective of the armed group or force they may have been traveling or associated with, including those in receiving communities.

-4.5.
-Context specific
+4.5 Context specific

 There is no simple formula for youth-focused DDR that can be routinely applied in all circumstances.
-DDR processes shall be contextualized as much as possible in order to take into account the different needs and capacities of youth DDR participants and beneficiaries based on conflict dynamics, cultural, socio-economic, gender and other factors.
+DDR processes shall be contextualized as much as possible to take into account the different needs and capacities of youth DDR participants and beneficiaries based on conflict dynamics, gender, cultural and socioeconomic factors, and other relevant dimensions.

-4.6.
-Flexible, accountable and transparent
+4.6 Flexible, accountable and transparent

-4.6.1.
-Flexible, sustainable and transparent funding arrangements
+4.6.1 Flexible, sustainable and transparent funding arrangements

 Sufficient long-term funding for DDR processes for children should be made available through a funding mechanism that is independent of and managed separately from adult DDR (see IDDRS 5.20 on Children and DDR).
-Youth-focused DDR processes for those aged 18 - 24 should also be backed by flexible and long-term funding, that takes into account the importance of creating space for youth (especially the most marginalised) to participate in the planning, design, implementation, monitoring and evaluation of DDR processes.
+Youth-focused DDR processes for those ages 18 to 24 should also be backed by flexible and long-term funding that takes into account the importance of creating space for youth (especially the most marginalized) to participate in the planning, design, implementation, and monitoring and evaluation of DDR processes.

-4.6.2.
-Accountability and transparency
+4.6.2 Accountability and transparency